 #4].
 Pay attention to restrictions

 Most of the insurance companies understand that classic cars are more than just vehicles; they are a passion and a labour of love.
-Their comprehensive cover is usually designed to recognise the true value of your classic car.
+Their comprehensive cover is usually designed to recognize the true value of your classic car.

 It’s unlikely that you can get an insurance policy for your collector car if your vehicle will be driven by anyone below the age of 30.
-This is why you should pay attention to restrictions when signing up for a classic car insurance.
+This is why you should pay attention to restrictions when signing up for classic car insurance.

 #5].
 Know what you’re buying

 It’s always a good idea to cover for every contingency.
 Be sure to ask for a good all-around package of comprehensive, liability insurance, medical, Bodily injury and property damage liability coverage, and towing.

 Here are some of the benefits of getting your classic car insured through a right broker:

 - You will get the coverage of your car for its actual worth in the current market value.